bgachara/notes/databases.md

 - No optimizer truly produces the "optimal" plan.
   - Use estimation techniques to guess real plan cost
   - Use heuristics to limit the search space.
+- A query plan is a DAG of operators
+- An operator instance is an invocation of an operaotr on a unique segment of data.
+- A task is a sequence of one or more operator instances (pipelines).

+- Monetdb/*100
+  - ref paper:`monetdb/*100: hyper-pipelining query execution`
+  - low-level analysis of execution bottlenecks for in-memory DBMSs on OLAP workloads
+    - show how DBMS are designed incorrectly for modern CPU architectures.

 - **This is the hardest part of any database**

 - Logical plans vs Physical plans